- This event has passed.

 Sponsored by Digital Promise

-Join this presentation to learn how to identify techniques to improve students’ learning experiences and outcomes.
-In this edWebinar, Digital Promise’s Director of STEM Equity Research, Dr. Savitha Moorthy, and Research Associate Sierra Gibson will highlight how educators, researchers, and developers can effectively leverage research to improve students’ learning experiences and outcomes, enhance the design of edtech products, and assess the quality of edtech products.
-They will answer the following questions:
+In this presentation, learn how to identify techniques to improve students’ learning experiences and outcomes.
+In this edWebinar, Digital Promise’s Director of STEM Equity Research, Dr. Savitha Moorthy, and Research Associate Sierra Gibson highlight how educators, researchers, and developers can effectively leverage research to improve students’ learning experiences and outcomes, enhance the design of edtech products, and assess the quality of edtech products.
+They answer the following questions:

 - How might educators and district leaders assess the quality of an app or edtech tool?